wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

             Process '741' hidden from /proc.
 Possible kernel level rootkit.
             title: Process '741' hidden from /proc.

-12. It is also possible to find the same event in Wazuh dashboard by searching for "rootkit".
+12. It is also possible to find the same event in the Wazuh dashboard by searching for "rootkit".

     .. thumbnail:: ../images/learning-wazuh/labs/kibana-rootkit.png
         :title: brute